emb417/metaforiq-node/README.md

 # metaforiq-node

+1. auth using local db based on username and password

 1. aka Libowski-bot, automating a couple frequent activities:

     * looking for items recently ordered by the library to be first to reserve for a shorter wait once the library gets the item